SE2-Team-3/polito-se2-24-03-kiruna-explorer/code/client/README.md

 * #### Home Component in (`Home.tsx`):
   This component serves as a welcome page for users after they log in to have access to their modules.

+  * #### UserContext Component in (`UserContext.tsx`):
+  This component hold information about a user.
+This setup allows other components to access user information by subscribing to `UserContext`.

  * #### Urban Planner Component in (`modules/UrbanPlanner/UrbanPlanner.tsx`):
    This component provides urban planner module to intract with the application.